 The department has a rich array of 3-D imaging and advanced workstations, including Olea, Advantage Windows workstations, GRASP processing, Neuroquant, Dynasuite, for post-processing and 3D support for the CT and MR services.

-In addition to the clinical services, there are nine dedicated research magnets on campus in the MR Research Center, including one 1.5 Tesla and two 3 Tesla units for anatomic and functional MR imaging.
+In addition to the clinical scanners, there are nine dedicated research magnets on campus in the MR Research Center, including one 1.5 Tesla and two 3 Tesla units for anatomic and functional MR imaging.
 Two high field (4 Tesla and 7 Tesla) whole body units are available for human MR spectroscopy experiments.
 Three small bore magnets at 4.7 Tesla, 9.4 Tesla, and 11.7 Tesla are available for pre-clinical experiments.
 Two in vitro spectroscopy units round out the imaging armamentarium in the MR Research Center.
 The MR imaging equipment is supported by on-site chemistry and electronics laboratories.

 Yale University School of Medicine and Yale-New Haven Hospital are just a few blocks from the main Yale University Campus.
 Fellows have access to all Yale University facilities.
 In addition to theater, music, dining and other downtown activities, we are also located by beautiful Long Island Sound that provides beaches, boating, water sports etc. The area is also conducive to bicycling, hiking and other outdoor activities.

 Living accommodations are affordable and readily available in New Haven and surrounding areas.